OyvindLunde/TicTacToe-GO/README.md

 ## About the program
 The program was created with the GO programming language.
 The *Display* functionality was created using the *exp/shiny* libraries.

+### Running the program
+Before running the program, you need to install the GO programming language, as well as install the exp/shiny package.
+The latter can be done by running this line in the terminal:

+`go install golang.org/x/exp/shiny/driver`

+To run the program, navigate to the **TicTacToe-GO** folder in the terminal, and type `go run main.go`.
+The game should then start, and you are good to go.
+To quit the program, press `Ctrl+C` in the terminal, or `Esc` while in the game.

 ## Content
 The program has 3 modules: The `Game` module handles all data and logic associated with playing the game, the `Display` module displays the game with all its components, status and information, and `main` connects these two to let the user play the game.
 In particular, main runs the program by running the two goroutines `DisplayGame()` and `PlayTicTacToe()`, as well as creating channels that help monitor tile clicking and reset the game.